Bubliktgg/google-my-maps-modern-design/README.md

 The extension works automatically when Google My Maps pages are loaded.

 ### Control via Popup
-Click the extension icon in the Chrome toolbar:
+Click the extension icon in the extension panel:
 - 🔍 **Page info** (view/edit)
 - 🔄 **Refresh styles** - force application
 - 📋 **List of applied enhancements**